Looking to add the best Cloudflare page rules for WordPress?

 Frequently Asked Questions

-🔶 What do asterisks do in page rules?
+What do asterisks mean in Cloudflare page rules?

 Asterisks serve as a wild card when using a URL in the page rule.
 For example, yourwebsite.com* would include any URL variation that comes after the asterisk.